Health First Colorado Primary Care Providers--We Need You in the ACC!

 - Enhanced Primary Care Forms of Documentation

-- Enhanced Primary Care Factors - Year One Results
+- Enhanced Primary Care Factors - Year One and Two Fact Sheet

 For updates on all of the Department's programs, please see the Provider Bulletins.